skittleson/ESP-TypeScript/readme.md

 }
 ```

 More advance example using a class, properties, and type checking:   `AdvanceBlinky` class in [blinky.ts](src/blinky.ts).

+In depth documentation about [Espruino JavaScript API and flashing](https://www.espruino.com/Reference#software)

 ## Road map